dianadiazc/customer-wa/content/work2/_index.md

 <img src="images/operational-ex.png" alt="drawing" width="150"/>

 {{% notice note %}}
-Remember that one of the insights found in the Well-Architected Framework Review (WAFR) was about the need to automate tasks. **The New Company** people are doing a lot of operational taks manually.
-One of the cases that they mentioned was that they don't have visilibility about some important metrics like memory and disk utilization for the EC2 instances.
-They would like to automate the process to get that information.
+Remember that one of the insights found in the Well-Architected Framework Review (WAFR) was about the need to automate tasks.
+The New Company people are performing a lot of operational tasks manually.
+One of the issues they mentioned was a lack of visilibility into important metrics like memory and disk utilization for the Amazon EC2 instances.
+They would like an automated process to get that information.
+Additionally, they need a centralized log monitoring for the DB and App instances.
 {{% /notice %}}

 ## Objective

-In this Lab you will use AWS Systems Manager according to the **“Perform operations as code”** design principle.
-You will create a Resource Group with both EC2 instances and use the “Run command” option in SSM to install a CW agent for collecting logs.
-The tasks in this Lab will guide you through the steps to achive this objective.
+In this Lab, you will use AWS Systems Manager according to the “Perform operations as code” design principle.
+You will create a Resource Group with both Amazon EC2 instances and use the “Run command” option in SSM to install the Amazon CloudWatch agent for collecting logs and getting some additional metrics.
+The tasks in this Lab will guide you through the steps to achieve this objective.

 ## Services